 Stirling, Stirlingshire

-In the shadow of Stirling Castle, overlooking a leafy square, this detached Victorian villa is home to the fine-dining Orangery restaurant and very handsome traditional bedrooms.
+In the shadow of Stirling Castle, overlooking a leafy square, this detached Victorian villa is home to the fine-dining Orangery restaurant and very handsome traditional bedrooms, two with a four-poster, as well as a comfy sitting room where a slap-up afternoon tea can be enjoyed by the log burner.

 Monachyle Mhor